thelogtree/logtree-node/README.md

 This function is meant for quick debugging purposes as an alternative to console.log("").
 Logs sent with the sendDebugLog function will appear in the /debugging channel in Logtree.

-## sendErrorLog details
+## sendError details

-The `sendErrorLog` function takes in an object of type SendErrorLogParams with the following fields:
+The `sendError` function takes in an object of type SendErrorParams with the following fields:

 ```
-type SendErrorLogParams = {
+type SendErrorParams = {
   /**
-   * the error you want to log to Logtree
+   * the error you want to send to Logtree
    */
   error: Error | AxiosError;
   /**
-   * some referenceId you want the log to belong to (we recommend you make this the user's email when possible).
-This makes searching for logs easier in Logtree.
+   * some referenceId you want the error to belong to (we recommend you make this the user's email address when possible).
+This makes searching for errors easier in Logtree.
    */
   referenceId?: string;
   /**
-   * providing this will autopopulate your logs with relevant context from the request
+   * providing this will autopopulate your errors with relevant context from the request (like the stacktrace)
    */
   req?: Request;
   /**
-   * any other additional data you want to record that is relevant to this log
+   * any other additional data you want to record that is relevant to this error
    */
   additionalContext?: Object;
 };
 ```

-Error logs sent with the sendErrorLog function will appear in the /errors channel in Logtree.
+Errors sent with the sendError function will appear in the /errors channel in Logtree.

 ## Your events will be viewable and searchable in the Logtree dashboard